 Cold Weather Delay/Closing Guidelines

 The district will make the official announcement of a school delay or closing through the automated calling system, social media, and other media sources.
-The protocol for wind chill advisory and warning is intended to provide a guideline but it does not replace the responsibility of the district to make the best decision for most students and families.
+The protocol for extreme cold watch and warning is intended to provide a guideline but it does not replace the responsibility of the district to make the best decision for most students and families.

-Wind Chill Advisories or Warnings are issued by the National Weather Service.
+Extreme Cold Watches and Extreme Cold Warnings are issued by the National Weather Service.
 It’s helpful to understand what these terms mean in terms of possible late starts or school cancellations, and even more importantly, to have information on some best practices in helping students dress appropriately for very cold weather.
-Past practice has been that the Superintendent would only call a two-hour late start or a cancellation due to weather if a wind chill warning is issued by the National Weather Service.
+Past practice has been that the Superintendent would only call a two-hour late start or a cancellation due to weather if an Extreme Cold Warning is issued by the National Weather Service.

-Some recommendations for dressing for these temperatures include the following:
+Some recommendations for dressing for cold temperatures include the following:

 If your student needs additional clothing for cold weather, please contact your school counselor’s office or the main office at your school.
 Staff members will work to assist your child.